Antohan/filtered-list/README.md

 Display comments list from https://jsonplaceholder.typicode.com/comments API.

-There is filter by name field and by email domain.
+There are filters by name and by email domain.

-Filter is sync with page URL.
+Filters are sync with page URL.

 ![Filtered List](/filtered-list.png)